 NLF: Boards must be aware that Stabilization Grant payments must be charged to the Board’s regular Child Care Formula (CCF) contract and reported in the Cash Draw and Expenditure (CDER) system under the Closed Provider Stabilization Grants cost category.

-NLF: Boards must submit a closeout report within 30 days of the program end, as determined by the Commission.
+NLF: Boards must submit a closeout report by October 30, 2020.
+Reports must be submitted to Board Contract Management at bcm@twc.state.tx.us, using Attachment 3, “Child Care Stabilization Grant Provider Report Template.”

-NLF: Boards must be aware that providers will be liable for any grant funds received for which the providers are ultimately determined not eligible.
+NLF: Boards must be aware that providers will be liable for any grant funds received for which the providers are ultimately determined ineligible.
 These improper grant award funds will be a debt to the state, which TWC is obligated to collect.
 TWC will use all resources at its disposal, including a Comptroller’s office warrant hold offset of state funds owed to the grantee, and, ultimately, referral to the Bankruptcy and Collections unit of the Office of the Attorney General for legal action.

-NLF: Boards must be aware that any provider that receives a Stabilization Grant for a month in which the provider is open is not eligible for any enhanced reimbursement rates in effect for that month (currently set at 25 percent for April, May, and June).
+NLF: Boards must be aware that any provider that receives a Stabilization Grant for a month in which the provider is open is not eligible for any enhanced reimbursement rates in effect for that month (25 percent effective April 2020).
 Boards must ensure that finance and billing staff members coordinate with program staff to ensure that providers only receive either a Stabilization Grant or the enhanced reimbursement rate for any given month.

-NLF: Boards must be aware that, in accordance with TWC Chapter 809 Child Care Services rule §809.42, the ongoing eligibility of any child whose referral is ended at a closed provider will not be affected.

-NLF: Boards must ensure that if a provider reopens, referrals must be set up for all children who had active referrals on May 31, 2020, with the exception of children who have transferred to other providers, whose eligibility has ended, or whose parent has requested a suspension of care.
-The reinstated referrals should begin on the date that the provider reopened.

-NLF: Boards must be aware that TWC will use a TWIST data fix to provide a list of closed programs whose child care referrals were closed or suspended.
-When a provider reopens, Boards must use this list to help determine which referrals need to be reinstated.

-NLF: Boards must be aware that TWC will monitor the COVID-19 crisis and use of funds monthly and will advise Boards as to when to discontinue Stabilization Grant payments.

 NLF: Boards must establish a monitoring protocol to ensure that providers receiving the Stabilization Grant use funds only for allowable costs.
 A Child Care Stabilization Grant Provider Report template (Attachment 3) is provided for Boards to issue to recipients.
 Boards must require providers to submit reports by the 20th of the second month following the grant award.

 Allowable costs include: